 - Project Title: The feasibility and acceptability of a written exposure therapy (WET) intervention in critical care rehabilitation nurses.

-- Project Description: Psychological distress is common in healthcare professionals, particularly in high stress areas such as the intensive care unit or progressive care units.
-This pilot study will assess the feasibility and acceptability of a 5-week written exposure therapy resilience intervention in critical care rehabilitation nurses.
-Developed over 30 years ago, expressive writing or written exposure therapy was founded on the principle that the suppression of previous traumatic events inhibits the ability to cope with traumatic experiences.
-Critical care nurses will be asked to write for 30 minutes about the most significant traumatic event they have experienced working at the bedside and one that is still causing them distress.
-Each week will continue to build off the prior week's writing session with the ultimate goal of reframing the nurse's trauma narrative and future perspective when working in similarly distressing environments.
-This pilot will help refine the intervention for feasibility and acceptability so that a larger study can be conducted to determine the effectiveness of the intervention at increasing resilience and decreasing symptoms of psychological distress in critical care rehabilitation nurses.
+- Project Description: Psychological distress is common in healthcare professionals, particularly in high stress areas such as the intensive care or progressive care units.
+This pilot study will assess the feasibility and acceptability of a 5-week written exposure therapy (WET) resiliency focused intervention for critical care rehabilitation nurses.
+Developed over 30 years ago, expressive writing or written exposure therapies were founded on the Principal that the suppression of traumatic events inhibits the ability to cope with traumatic experiences.
+Critical care nurses will be asked to write for 30 minutes about the most significant traumatic event they have experienced while working at the bedside as well as an experience that is still causes them distress.
+Each week will continue to build off the prior week's writing session with the ultimate goal of reframing the nurse's trauma narrative and future perspective when working in similar distressing environments.
+This pilot study will help refine the intervention for feasibility and acceptability, so that a larger study can be conducted to determine the efficacy of the intervention at increasing resilience and decreasing symptoms of psychological distress in critical care rehabilitation nurses.